Urban-Software-Institute-GmbH/ckanext-sso-dathere/README.md

-## 🚨🚨 In this forked version of ckanext-sso-dathere, we will allow Keycloak users to manage CKAN administrators directly within Keycloak 🚨🚨
+## 🚨🚨 In this forked version of ckanext-sso-dathere, we will allow Keycloak users to manage CKAN administrators directly within Keycloak!!!! 🚨🚨